Fix well water that smells bad:

 2. Chlorinate well water to eliminate both sulfur and bacteria

-- Follow aeration, chlorination, ozone, or peroxide injection with activated carbon filtration
+5. Follow aeration, chlorination, ozone or peroxide injection with activated carbon filtration

 Many homeowners contact us to find out how to fix well water that smells bad.
 Water containing hydrogen sulfide gas (“H2S”), has a distinctive “rotten egg” odor, which may be especially noticeable when running hot water.

 Sources of Hydrogen Sulfide

 Though H2S is normally found in wells, it can also enter surface water through springs and quickly escape into the atmosphere.
-Often water heaters can also become a source of foul H2S odors.
+Often water heaters can also become a source of sulfur water with foul H2S odors.
 The magnesium rod used in heaters for corrosion control can chemically reduce sulfates to H2S.
-Another source of H2S is sewage pollution.
+Another source of H2S is from sewage pollution.

-Often water heaters can also become a source of foul H2S odors.
+Often the hot water heater and heaters can also become a source of foul H2S odors.
 The magnesium rod used in heaters for corrosion control can chemically reduce sulfates to H2S.
-Another source of H2S is sewage pollution.
+Another source of H2S is from sewage pollution.

-In order to fix well water that smells bad one-time shock chlorination can also sometimes eliminate the odor for several weeks or months.
+In order to fix well water that smells bad a one-time shock chlorination can also sometimes eliminate the unpleasant odor, for several weeks or months.

 Kill Odor-Causing Bacteria & Remove Odors With Oxidation Followed by Filtration

-Sulfur odors (hydrogen sulfide gas) are often caused by sulfur-related bacteria, and if the bacteria is present, the odor can redevelop in the household piping, even after filtration.
+Sulfur odors (hydrogen sulfide gas) are often caused by sulfur-related bacteria, and if the bacteria is present, the odor can redevelop in the household plumbing system or piping, even after filtration.
 Using a chlorination or ozone system can kill these bacteria and prevent the odor from coming back later.

 Generally, it is best to use a disinfecting oxidant such as chlorine, or ozone, followed by activated carbon to eliminate the odor permanently.
 Note that peroxide in water is not considered a strong disinfectant and may not be effective at eliminating these bacteria.

 Aeration is a well-established low-cost method of eliminating odors from water, especially for lower levels of odors and when bacteria is not a problem.

 There are three main methods for residential applications:

 - Air injection by venturi injector